I’m not going to lie losing my hair is a big deal!!!

 All cancer patients undergoing chemotherapy get a free NHS wig but I have heard they are synthetic, itchy and uncomfortable! nowhere near as good as a human hair wig.
 The cost of human hair wigs were a shock (the best ones are around £700).

 After chemo your hair can grow back thicker and fuller and even a different colour.
-It also grows back curly!
+It also grows back in tight curls!
 How strange?
 A lot of survivors seem to prefer their new hair and find it liberating having short hair or shaving it all off.
 It’s like a new them at the other side of fighting cancer.